uniwebcms/component-library-template/README.md

 ```

 > 🗒 Remember, when connecting a website with a module, the URL must include the module name in its path because there might be several modules hosted under the same domain.
+>
+> ## 🔗 Connecting the module to a website

+Create a test website, turn on its **Dev Mode**, and set the **Component Library URL** to the URL produced in the last step.
+Continue developing the components in your module and reload the website to get the latest test bundle as it changes.

 ## 🐛 Troubleshooting